 You might still be eligible for Employment Support Allowance (ESA) and you’ll be automatically considered for this benefit if your application for Maternity Allowance is denied.
 You’ll usually receive this rate for 13 weeks after your claim has been approved.
 The rate is £57.90 per week for people under 25, and up to a maximum of £73.10 for people over 25.
 For more information on ESA, contact HMRC directly.

-Can I freelance whilst on maternity leave?
+Can I freelance while on maternity leave?

+If you're currently on maternity leave from an employer, you might be looking to source additional income from freelance work.
 First things first, no-one can legally do any work in the first two weeks after birth.
 This period is known as compulsory maternity leave.
 After this period, you may be able to do some self-employed work, depending on which benefits you are receiving, as well as the particulars of your employment contract.

 If you are receiving Maternity Allowance, then you are only allowed to work up to 10 days during your Maternity Pay Period (MPP).
 These days are formally known as ‘Keeping in Touch’ days, or ‘KIT’.
 Any work at all carried out on a single day during this period, no matter how long it takes, counts as a full KIT day.